drivechain-project/drivechain.info/index.md

 Drivechain allows BTC to travel back-and-forth to [other software applications](http://www.drivechain.info/projects/index.html) (called "sidechains").
 Thus, BTC-owners can opt-in to new features or tradeoffs.
-Bitcoin Core nodes never need to care what any sidechain is doing.
+Those who don't opt-in, never need to care what any sidechain is doing.

-Sidechain-deposits are instant and zero-trust.
-Withdrawals are hashrate-controlled and arbitrary, but rate-limited (1 per 92 days) and audit-able (compressed to 32 bytes).
-Sidechain users can sell their default risk using atomic swaps -- also instant and zero-trust.
+Settlement is arbitrary, but rate-limited (1 per 92 days) and audit-able (a mere 32 bytes total).

 Key benefits -- *only* obtainable via Drivechain: